 - Have a complicated, multi-level navigation.
 Main navigation items with a sub-menu should be all that's necessary.

-- Use images of text without labels or context.
-A picture of an exit sign is not a substitute for the words "exit sign" either in the body text or as a label.
+- Example: A picture of an exit sign is not a substitute for the words "exit sign," either in the text or as a label for the image.

 - Do not make anything blink or strobe.
-There is a whole section of the WCAG disability guidelines specifically about not causing seizures.
+There is a section of the WCAG disability guidelines specifically about not causing seizures.

 - Use different fonts to indicate context.